jamesrco/LipidPhotoOxBox/README.md

 # LipidPhotoOxBox
 [![DOI](https://zenodo.org/badge/66294849.svg)](https://zenodo.org/badge/latestdoi/66294849)

-This repository contains code and data to support Collins et al., *The diverse products and biogeochemical significance of lipid photooxidation in coastal surface waters of West Antarctica*.
+This repository contains code and data to support Collins et al., *The molecular products and biogeochemical significance of lipid photooxidation in West Antarctic surface waters*.
 A version of the manuscript also appeared as Chapter 4 of [my dissertation](http://dx.doi.org/10.1575/1912/8721).
 Additional code in this repository was used for Appendix B of my dissertation.

 Citations and references: